Manchester Memorial High School: Demographics

 Additionally, 35.9% of the students were eligible for free or reduced lunch prices.

 Athletics

 Memorial High School is a member of the New Hampshire Interscholastic Athletic Association (NHIAA).
 It participates in Division I for all sports.

 The Crusaders won the Division I hockey state champions in 1978, 1989, 1991, 1995 and 2013.

 In 2006 the baseball team won the Class L state championship.
 It was the first title for Memorial in any team sport since the baseball team won the Division I title in 1998.

 History

 Memorial High opened in 1960.
 Originally, the school had a statue of a crusader (the school's mascot) outside the administrative office, but this was stolen in the first year and was never replaced.

 In 1992, the first annual FIRST Robotics Competition was held in the gymnasium.
-FIRST is a robotics competition in which high school students design and build robots to play a game.
-The first one was held in the gymnasium, but has grown into an international competition involving 5,000 teams across 3 leagues (FIRST Lego League, FIRST Tech Challenge, and FIRST Robotics Competition) from over 30 countries.
-The FIRST Championship is now held annually in both Houston, Texas, at the George R. Brown Convention Center, Toyota Center, and Minute Maid Park, and in Detroit, Michigan at Cobo Center and Ford Field.